tlin1130/StackAndQueueProblems/Problem2/README.txt

 Solution:
 In Queue.py, Queue class is implemented with Stack class from StackModule.py.
 In Queue class, enqueue(item) is O(1) time and dequeue() has an amortized cost of O(1) for m Queue class operations.
-For m Queue class operations, the space complexity of the queue data structure is O(m).
+For m Queue class operations, the space complexity of the Queue data structure is O(m).